-Having an A/C installation doesn't mean that your air quality is well maintained.
+Having an A/C installation doesn't mean your air quality is well maintained.
 Debris and dirt can create issues like spores and mold that can negatively affect your health.
-Performing an air quality test every so often can give you a headstart on detecting any signs of mold or mildew, as opposed to having to deal with it later on down the road.
+Performing an air quality test every so often can give you a headstart on detecting any signs of mold or mildew instead of dealing with it later on down the road.

 The last thing an air quality test will help determine is if there are large amounts of dander or dust in the air alongside the mold or mildew.
-Allergies or asthma symptoms can be evidence that there are underlying issues in your home that need to be addressed around the air quality.
+Allergies or asthma symptoms can be evidence of underlying issues in your home that need to be addressed around the air quality.

 VOCs are also known as volatile organic compounds, and they can come from a large variety of products in the home, including: